SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 >NOTE: If `group` is not specified, an anonymous group is used instead (e.g. `input.anonymous.2K37rb06Q6m2r51-SPIDDQ`).
 This is obviously not suitable for error handling scenarios, since you don't know what the name is going to be until the destination is created.

 If you have multiple bindings, you may want to have a single error handler for all of them.
-Steeltoe Streams automatically provides support for a _global error channel_ by bridging each individual error channel to the channel named `errorChannel`, allowing a single subscriber to handle all errors as shown in the following example:
+Steeltoe Stream automatically provides support for a _global error channel_ by bridging each individual error channel to the channel named `errorChannel`, allowing a single subscriber to handle all errors as shown in the following example:

 ```csharp